 Our Estate Planning lawyers are highly skilled at employing the most sophisticated lifetime gifting strategies to reduce or eliminate your family’s exposure to income and estate taxes.
 By employing techniques as simple as one-time or annual gifts to younger generation family members, our lawyers can dramatically increase the amount of assets passing to your descendants free of gift and estate tax.

 More couples are consenting to sign a premarital agreement.
 These agreements determine separate and marital property, who brought what into the marriage, and who gets what upon the termination of the marriage (whether by death or divorce).
 Our Estate Planning lawyers work cooperatively with you in crafting these documents to ensure you accomplish what you intend.

 Surveys indicate that more than 50% of businesses lack a succession plan and approximately 70% will not survive through the next generation.
-Our attorneys understand that business succession planning is a critical part of a business owner’s lifetime estate plan.
+Our business succession planning attorneys understand that business succession planning is a critical part of a business owner’s lifetime estate plan.
 Business owners must make choices about selling or liquidating their business or choosing and training successor management.

 Whether your business is a C Corporation, an S Corporation, an LLC, a partnership, or a sole proprietorship, entity designation can significantly affect what planning opportunities are available to you.
-Our team will skillfully guide you through the determination of the choice of entity to maximize the success of your business succession planning.
+Our business succession team will skillfully guide you through the determination of the choice of entity to maximize the success of your business succession planning.

-The attorneys in Carlile Patchen & Murphy LLP’s Family Wealth & Estate Planning Group understand the sensitive nature of representing a family member who has recently lost a loved one.
+The probate and trust attorneys in Carlile Patchen & Murphy LLP’s Family Wealth & Estate Planning Group understand the sensitive nature of representing a family member who has recently lost a loved one.
 We manage the details and complexities of estate administration while we guide our clients through the entire probate process.